 - You must encrypt every piece of data transferred via your app.

-- Follow the idea of the least privilege that states that a program should be run with just the minimum required permissions.
+- Follow the idea of the least privilege which states that a program should be run with just the minimum required permissions.

-- It is critical to stay up to pace on the latest security algorithms and to adopt modern encryption methods whenever possible.
+- It is critical to stay up to pace with the latest security algorithms and to adopt modern encryption methods whenever possible.